ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-the ask here would be to retrieve a value from `list` given the label is in `item` - that would require a cross-reference lookup.
+the ask here would be to retrieve a value from `list` given the label is in `item` - that would require a cross lookup.
 Using namespaces it becomes a trivial task:
 ```bash
 bash $ <<<$jsn jtc -w'[item]<Itm>v[^0]<Itm>t' -l